Football Age check

 Some clubs no longer have spare places in some age groups, and getting a place at training does not guarantee you a place at fixtures in some clubs.
 Ask the Team Manager about his policy.

 We do not release contact details for mail shot purposes, instead this web site is able to carry advertising.
 We've not got contacts listed on the web site because it's considered bad practice to publish name, address or phone numbers on the Internet due to various privacy, fraud and security scams we want to avoid.
-Age Group rep contact details are sent in a Documentation Pack to registered Team Managers twice a year.
+Age Group rep contact details are sent to registered Team Managers twice a year.
 If you are a Team Manager that hasn't received this pack please ask your Club Secretary to let the SBMSC Secretary know.

-No. There is absolutely no pressure on Team Managers to play their fixtures or clear their backlogs because the South Bucks Mini Soccer Conference (SBMSC) is non-competitive and so all team Managers are permitted to cancel fixtures without any penalty or loss of prestige.
+No, there is absolutely no pressure on Team Managers to play their fixtures or clear their backlogs because the South Bucks Mini Soccer Conference (SBMSC) is non-competitive and so all team Managers are permitted to cancel fixtures without any penalty or loss of prestige.
 SBMSC has guidelines about abandoning matches in adverse weather.

 No, the FA regards alcohol-related sponsorship inappropriate for children's football.
 Any strip should observe all recognised advertising standards and in particular those laid down by the Advertising Standards Authority.
 The inclusion on or incorporation in any item of clothing or equipment of anything distasteful, threatening, abusive, indecent, insulting, racist or otherwise ethically or morally offensive is prohibited (FA handbook regulation D1).
 Regulation D4 also excludes any product or service or other activity which is detrimental to the welfare, health or general interest of young persons (alcohol is included in this category).